 When your license gets suspended for a DWI or another traffic violation, it’s often possible to obtain a “hardship” (or “restricted”) license for driving under limited circumstances.

-North Carolina’s Boating Under the Influence Laws
+North Carolina’s Boating Under the Influence (BUI) Laws and Penalties

 Read about the consequences of boating under the influence (BUI) in North Carolina.